 You run your own company here.
 What’s it called and what do you do?

-Now, I offer online training for tech companies, usually around product development, marketing, and improving the bottom-line.
+In 2015, I started offering online training for tech companies, usually around product development, marketing, and improving the bottom-line.

 Where are your customers located?

 The majority of my customers are in the United States.
 I charge exclusively in USD (which is nice when the exchange rate is in my favor!)